-Secondly, in the context of disarmament, the Republic of Cyprus in collaboration with the Forum for Security and Cooperation (FSC), proceeded with the destruction of 324 Man Portable Air Defence Systems, 2SA - 7, from the 9th to the 12th of June 2009.
+Additionally, the Republic of Cyprus in collaboration with the Forum for Security and Cooperation (FSC) proceeded with the destruction of 324 Man Portable Air Defence Systems, 2SA - 7, from the 9th to the 12th of June 2009.
 Recognizing the threats from the unauthorized proliferation and use of these weapons, which in the possession of terrorists can be used in a catastrophic manner, Cyprus concluded their destruction as soon as possible.
-In this framework, a closing ceremony was held on the 12th of June 2009 at the Firing Range of Kalo Chorio, Larnaca, which was attended by the Greek Presidency of the OSCE and the Chairman of the Forum for Security and Cooperation in Europe.
-(FSC)

-In November 2011, another significant step was taken to enhance confidence building measures in the OSCE area, when the Republic of Cyprus referred an application to the OSCE, requesting technical assistance, for the destruction of expired and obsolete stockpiles of conventional ammunition of the National Guard.
+An additional step in terms of confidence building measures in the OSCE area was taken in November 2011, , when the Republic of Cyprus referred an application to the Organization, requesting technical assistance, for the destruction of expired and obsolete stockpiles of conventional ammunition of the National Guard.
 In this framework, in 2012, Cyprus proceeded with the destruction of 770 tons of obsolete munitions.
 Specifically, 223.845 rounds of anti - aircraft gun 40mm Bofors were destroyed, with the contribution and support of several OSCE Member States.
+Moreover, the Republic of Cyprus in cooperation with specialized companies, has removed 2072 tons of obsolete ammunition of various types from its territory, which have been successfully destroyed.